Blog

 • The selection will be made based on the information submitted to the provided Google Forms (link below).

-• One of the fields in the form is a “motivation letter”, where you should describe your motivation for attending the EAMT 2024 conference and explain why you do not have other funds to sponsor your attendance.
+• One of the fields in the form is a “motivation letter”, where you should describe your motivation for attending the MT Summit 2025 conference and explain why you need EAMT support (e.g. hiring sign language interpreters, hiring a guide for a blind person, support the transport of service dogs, etc).

 Bursaries